20 Lake Michigan Beaches to Visit in 2023

 Exploring beyond Lake Michigan beyond state lines?
 Here are some amazing Lake Michigan beaches to visit in Indiana and the Chicago area.

 Lake Michigan Beaches in Indiana

-Indiana Dunes National Lakeshore in Porter Beach, and Indiana Dunes State Park Beach, near Michigan City, are two Northwest Indiana beaches you’ll want to check out.
+Indiana Dunes National Park in Porter Beach, and Indiana Dunes State Park Beach, near Michigan City, are two Northwest Indiana beaches you’ll want to check out.

 Lake Michigan Beaches in Chicago Illinois

 Oak Street Beach and North Avenue Beach are located right off Chicago’s famed Magnificent Mile.
 In addition to a sandy city beach, you’ll find spectacular views of the Chicago skyline.
 A Chicago beach also offers proximity to one of the world’s best cities!

 PRO-TIP: Lake Huron beaches are pretty amazing too.
 From Port Huron and the Blue Thumb Coast to Alpena and Cheboygan, there are amazing family-friendly beaches all along Lake Huron’s shore.
 Use our guide to the best beaches on Lake Huron.